geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 I also learned some typical follow-up requests I would often make after receiving the initial translation: things like asking to adjust the formality level up or down.

-Once I had honed these prompts, it meant that I couldn't just randomly chat with GPT anymore to get a good translation.
+Once I had landed on these specific prompt patterns, it made my interactions more scripted.
 Each time I would need to dig up my prompt text for this task, copy-paste it in, and fill in the blanks for this particular translation.
 When asking follow-up questions I'd also copy-paste phrasings from previous chats that had proven successful.
 At this point it didn't feel like an open-ended conversation anymore; it felt like I was tediously executing a workflow made up of specific chat prompts.

 I also found myself wanting to have more of a feeling of a solid tool that I could return to.
 ChatGPT chats feels a bit amorphous and hard to return to: where do I store my prompts?
 How do I even remember what useful workflows I've come up with?
 I basically wanted a window I could pop open and get a quick translation.